 Contact Gibbs Wright Litigation Lawyers

-Contact Gibbs Wright Litigation Lawyers today for a free and confidential discussion with one of our employment solicitors about your employment dispute to explore your legal rights and options.
+Contact Gibbs Wright Litigation Lawyers today for a free and confidential discussion about your employment dispute to explore your legal rights and options.

 Fair Work Regulations 2009 (Cth) reg.
 1.07(2)(a)

 North v Television Corp Ltd (1976) 11 ALR 599, 600.

 R v Darling Stevedore & Litherage Co Ltd (1938) 60 CLR 601,621 (Dixon).

 Rose v Telstra Corporation Limited, Print Q9292 (AIRC, Ross VP, 4 December 1998).

 The content of this publication is intended as general commentary only and may not be suitable or applicable to your personal circumstances.
 It is not intended to replace independent legal advice.
 You can contact us at our Brisbane Office for a free consultation on a range of litigation matters on (07) 3088 6364.

 If you have a dispute in Queensland, we can help resolve it.

 What’s involved in the relationship between agent and principal?
 Learn about your legal rights and the obligations.